Seednode/roulette/README.md

 When accessed, this endpoint returns a JSON document listing every file served, along with the number of times it has been served, its filesize, and timestamps of when it was served.

+## Debug
+If the `-d|--debug` flag is passed, an additional endpoint, `/_/index`, is registered.

+When accessed, this endpoint returns a JSON document listing every file currently in the index.

 ## Usage output
 ```
 Usage: